chris-barry-mp/freepo/README.md

 - **Open the terminal:**
   Press <kbd>Ctrl</kbd> + <kbd>`</kbd> (the key above Tab),
   or from the menu: **View** → **Terminal**.
+  There is also a dropdown bar at the top of the program called terminal you can use to open a terminal.

 ---